Zongcai23/ot-haptic-feedback-digital-twin/tutorials/01_prerequisites.md

 This repository is organised for a **standard GitHub code release**, not a standalone installer.
 Before running the haptic module, prepare the host machine as follows.

 ## Operating system
-- Ubuntu 20.04 is recommended.
+- Ubuntu 20.04/22.04 is recommended.
-- ROS1 Noetic is recommended.
+- ROS2 Foxy is recommended.

 ## Core ROS packages
 Install ROS and common dependencies first: